egovernment/egovernment.github.io/_how-to/part-a/101-change-the-name-of-a-service.markdown

 sub-category: 'Service'
 rate: '1'
 number: '101'
-introduction-text: 'This recipe explains how to change the name of a service on the My Account homepage.'
+introduction-text: 'This recipe is about changing the name of the service in the "Available services" section of My Account.<br>The "Available services" section of MyAccount is managed by the `servicesBoxList` block.'
 introduction-img: '101.png'
 prevUrl:
 nextUrl: /how-to/change-the-description-of-a-service-from-my-account/